VSchool/code-challenges/daily-challenges/stringify-url/README.md

 #### Part 1
-Write a function that takes a query object and an HTTP endpoint and then returns a URL with a query string.
+Write a function that takes a string URL and a query object and returns the URL with a query string added.

 #### Example:
 ```js